zonemaster/zonemaster/test-zone-data/Connectivity-TP/connectivity04/README.md

-[This directory](.), i.e. the same directory as this README file, holds zone files and configuration files to implement the test zones for the for scenarios defined in [Connectivity04 test scenario specification].
+[This directory](.), i.e. the same directory as this README file, holds zone files and configuration files to implement the test zones for the scenarios defined in [Connectivity04 test scenario specification].

 For these test zones the following files are found in [This directory](.):